Advising

 206-543-4762

-LSJ Advising Office Drop-In Hours
+LSJ Advising Office Drop-In Hours via Zoom and In-Person

-What to Expect in an Advising Appointment
+What to Expect when Meeting with an Adviser

 LSJ academic advisers are here to work with you to navigate your degree and explore opportunities that impact your academic progress and career planning.
 The advisers work with you to plan for short-term and long-term goals.